jaruizes/casarrubios-project/README.md

 <br />

-## Candidates and Recruitment Applications
+## Functional Overview: candidates and recruitment applications

 The project includes **two fully functional applications** that work together to create a complete recruitment ecosystem: